oyster-catcher/HopperGuidance/README.md

 Click "Pick Target" then click on the main view to select the target, and then sets if height on the part UI if you wish.
 You will need to increase the target size to see far away targets.
 Note that the target is horizontal so it will get hidden on slopes.

 Parameters for (2) describe what to do when the craft is off the trajectory.
 The nearest point on the trajectory is marked by a blue line from the craft to the trajectory.
 This nearest point takes into account and position and velocity with a little more weight for velocity.
 This makes the craft behave more smoothly rather than blindy aiming for the nearest point in position.
 So the craft tries to match the position and velocity of the nearest point.
-If calculates a correct to the thrust vector to try and minimise the discrepancy.
+A correct to the thrust vector is calculated minimise the discrepancy.
 Six PID controllers are used to achieve this.
 3 for the X,Y and Z positions and 3 for X, Y and Z velocities.

 - Idle attitude angle - If the craft is pointing more this angle away from the required direction of thrust then idle the engine at 1% thrust.
 This prevent the craft thrusting in the wrong direction and waits of it to point correctly
 - Correction factor - Sets the velocity to aim for to close the position error.
 If set of 1 then when 1m aware aim for a velocity of 1m/s towards the target.
-0.1 to 0.4 are good values.
+0.1 to 0.2 are good values.
 Using 0.1 for large vessels that take longer to change their attitude.
 Lower this if the craft oscillates around the trajectory.
-- Acceleration gain - This behaves quite similarly to the correct factor.
-It controls how fast the throttle reacts to a mismatch in the desired and actual velocity.
-If this is too high the throttle rapidly oscillate and the craft will again oscillate around the trajectory.
-Use as low as 0.2 for large craft (Space X Starship size) and 0.8 for small craft.

 Finally there are a few toggle switches